What is a Screen Magnifier (also written as: Screen Magnification Software or Software Magnifier)?

 Magnification software is now built into most computer platforms including Windows, OSX, Linux, Android, IOS, and most set-top boxes or gaming hardware.
 It can generally be turned on within accessibility settings of devices.
 That said, hotkeys or other special commands to first turn on magnification are generally not provided, which can mean some difficulty for people with low vision to get the initial setup done right.

 On Windows, third party magnification software is also available, with the most popular software being ZoomText Fusion.
 Developed by Freedom Scientific (now known as Vispero), the same company responsible for the JAWS screen reader, ZoomText fusion contains a combination of advanced screen magnification features, as well as all the features present in the JAWS screen reader.
-This allows users to use screen magnification when it’s possible but fall back to using a screen reader when they are still unable to see a particular element, or if they are suffering from eye strain or otherwise don’t want to use screen magnification at a particular time.
+This allows users to use screen magnification when it’s possible but fall back to using a screen reader when they are still unable to see a particular element, or if they have eye strain or otherwise don’t want to use screen magnification at a particular time.